gerekper/ganjaking/wp-content/plugins/ninja-tables-pro/readme.txt

 **Install** Ninja Tables using one of these methods:

-**Method 1:**Install directly from the WordPress Admin panel: go to Plugins -> Add New -> Search for “Ninja Tables,” and click the **Install** button.
+**Method 1:** Install directly from the WordPress Admin panel: go to Plugins -> Add New -> Search for **Ninja Tables**, and click the **Install** button.

-**Method 2:**Download the ZIP file of Ninja Tables manually from the WordPress.org plugins repository and upload it through the Admin panel of your WordPress Dashboard: go to Plugins -> Add New -> Upload Plugin, browse to the downloaded Zip and upload it.
+**Method 2:** Download the ZIP file of Ninja Tables manually from the WordPress.org plugins repository and upload it through the Admin panel of your WordPress Dashboard: go to **Plugins** -> **Add New** -> **Upload Plugin**, browse to the downloaded Zip and upload it.

-**Method 3:**Download the ZIP, extract it and manually upload the extracted folder through FTP to the /wp-content/plugins/ directory of your WordPress installation.
+**Method 3:** Download the ZIP, extract it and manually upload the extracted folder through FTP to the /wp-content/plugins/ directory of your WordPress installation.

 After Installation **activate** the plugin from the plugin dashboard.

-To know more and tutorials, browse our [documentation](https://ninjatables.com/docs/).
-For  blogs and facts, visit our [blogs](https://ninjatables.com/blog/) page.
+To know more, browse our [documentation](https://ninjatables.com/docs/).
+For  blogs and facts, visit our [blog](https://ninjatables.com/blog/) page.

 == Frequently Asked Questions ==